Skip to main content

 Accuracy

-The VPS2 transformer contains a tracking state that can be Unavailable, Coarse, or Precise.
+The geolocation object contains a tracking state that can be Unavailable, Coarse, or Precise.
 These are broad categories describing the quality of VPS2's georeference estimate.
+Applications should rely on reported accuracy values rather than assuming centimeter-level global alignment.

 Each estimate also includes accuracy values that represent margin-of-error estimates.
-Accuracy may vary across conversions performed with the same transformer when using different input poses or locations.
+Accuracy may vary across conversions performed with the same localization when using different input poses or locations.

 • Horizontal accuracy (meters)